 Types of Algorithm

-There are mainly two types of algorithms.
-These are as follows:
+There are primarily two categories of algorithms.
+These include:

 Now, we will discuss these algorithms one by one.